 The justice God metes out will be unassailable.
 He will judge everyone with perfect fairness.
 Here's what I mean.

 Without exception, everyone has fallen short of God's glory.
-That's all of us.
+That's every single one of us.
 If it wasn't for Jesus, none of us, not one, would pass Judgement Day.
-Jesus provides us the single exception to condemnation on that final day.
+Jesus provides us the only escape from the wrath we deserve on that final day.

-God hates pride, self-seeking and arrogance.
+God also hates pride, self-seeking, arrogance and so much more.
+The list goes on. it includes anything and everything that is incompatible with God's nature and very essence.
 So don't think I'm preaching against sexual perversion only.
-I'm calling out everyone for whatever sin separates them from their Creator.
-That's sin's Big Gotcha.
+I'm calling out everyone for whatever sin separates them from the Creator.
+Separating you from God is what sin does; it's sin's Big Gotcha.

 But Jesus gave us what I call His Un-Gotcha.
 It's God's "Get out of Jail Free" card.

-First, remember that there's one and only one exception for any of us.
+There's one and only one way out for any of us.
 Jesus did for us what none of us could do for ourselves.
-Since Jesus paid the price for all sin no matter how mild or how egregious, there's only one thing left.
+Since Jesus paid the price for all sin no matter how mild or how egregious, there's only one thing left to ask.
 That one thing can be summed up in a single question: What did YOU do with Jesus?

 Did you accept His payment through faith and repentance?
 If the honest answer before God is YES, then whatever sins are on your account, no matter how mild or how egregious, have been paid in full.

-That means that even the guy who assassinated Charlie Kirk can someday be in heaven IF, while still in this life, he accepts Jesus' payment, truly repents and turns in total surrender to Jesus' Lordship, Rescue, and Transformation.
+That means that even the guy who assassinated Charlie Kirk can someday be in heaven if, while still in this life, he accepts Jesus' payment, truly repents and turns in total surrender to Jesus'

-So, let me boil it down to this: the one sin that ultimately keeps someone separated from God forever is the sin of rejecting Jesus.
+So, it boils down to this: the one sin that ultimately keeps someone separated from God forever is the sin of rejecting Jesus.

 It’s now time to ask why people reject Jesus.